LiveHelperChat/lhclinkmobility/README.md

 Each time you import you will have to enter attributes.

+Also make sure you copy `URL to put in third party Rest API service` and put in your provider.
+Each time you reimport `Identifier` changes.
+You can change it to old one after import.

 # Bot configuration

 Imported default bot has few sampels what type of messages are support.
 To test it out edit department and choose as default bot newly imported bot. `LinkMobilityAPI`